 Located in the center of town right on Highway 27, his newly built home was perfectly positioned.
 Surrounded by other Quakers, if there was trouble, the other families acted as lookouts, and alerted the Coffins.
 Bounty hunters?
 The other families could easily pass that news along too.

-The Coffin family ensured that those fleeing to freedom were away from prying eyes–and it began with the construction of the Levi Coffin house.
-The upper level bedroom contains a secret room.
+The Coffin family ensured that those fleeing to freedom were away from prying eyes–and it began with the construction of the Levi and Catharine Coffin house.
+The upper-level bedroom contains a secret room.
 The ceiling is unusually low in order to hide the room.
 Its entrance can be hidden by the simple placement of a bed.
 That’s not all:

 There’s a large attic perfect for hiding larger families or groups of people.
 There’s more.
 No one had to risk getting caught for a drink of water.
 The basement has its own well.
 Most rooms had two ways to escape.